-Best travel cameras for shooting at the best Paris Instagram spots: I shoot on the Nikon D7000 (which has now been updated to the Nikon D7500).
+Best travel cameras for shooting at the best Paris Instagram spots: I shot most of these photos at the most Instagrammable places in Paris on Nikon D7000 (which has now been updated to the Nikon D7500).
 The kit includes the 18mm-60mm f2.8-4 lens, which is a good starting point – however you can also opt to get the camera body only and get a different that suits your needs better.
 I’ve shot on Nikon cameras for almost 15 years now – the colors are super vibrant and their cameras always feel right in my hands.
 What brand you go with is definitely a personal choice!
 The D7500 is a good mid-range model – almost as easy to figure out as a starter camera, but with more controls and better performance in low light, and better focusing, etc.

-If you want the image quality of a dSLR but balk at the extra weight, I’d suggest looking into a mirrorless camera.
+However, I recently switched to the Sony a6000 and LOVEEEE it!!
+If you want the want the image quality of a dSLR but balk at the extra weight, I’d suggest looking into a mirrorless camera – this is what made me switch!
 Sony definitely makes the best mirrorless cameras, and you can’t go wrong with any of their models.
-Many of my friends use and love the Sony a6000 – it’s lightweight, easy to use, and shoots amazing photos!

 Best travel lenses for shooting at the most Instagrammable places in Paris: The vast majority of my photos are shot with the Tamron 28-75mm f2.8 (for Nikon, Canon, Sony).
 If I could, I absolutely would get the Nikon version of this lens, which many professional photographers use, and is known as one of the best all-around lenses (there are Canon and Sony versions of this as well) – however, I just don’t have the budget.
 The Tamron version is very similar, but is sold at at a fraction of the price.
 The 28-75mm range covers much of what I need while I’m traveling so I only need one lens.
 The f2.8 means that it works great in low light and gets amazing bokeh (or that blurred background).